From the Archives: Rachel Carson Answers Her Critics

 Rachel Carson, 1961.
 Photo: JHU Sheridan Libraries/Gado/Getty Images

-Editor's Note: The text below was transcribed from a speech Rachel Carson gave addressing the pesticide industry and others skeptical of the claims and findings in her influential book "Silent Spring."
-The speech was published, in full, in the 1963 September-October issue of Audubon magazine.
+Editor’s Note: In 1962, Audubon magazine published excerpts from Rachel Carson’s landmark “Silent Spring,” which warned of the dangers that insecticides pose to birds and nature.
+The following text is transcribed from a speech Rachel Carson gave addressing criticism of the book's findings.
+It was published, in full, in the 1963 September-October issue of Audubon magazine.

 Not often is it given to a generation to be able to change the course of events in ways that may significantly affect the future.
 Yet this is at once the privilege and the responsibility of us who live today.